Ultra-Arcade/open-ua-pcb/16WASD MX Southpawn Passthrough/README.md

 2 - Click on `Instant Quote`<br/>

-3 - Click on `Add Gerber file` and choose the file named `Gerber - 16WASD MX Southpawn Passthrough.zip` from the `Hardware Files` folder<br/>
+3 - Click on `Add Gerber file` and choose the file named `Gerber - 16WASD MX Southpaw Passthrough.zip` from the `Hardware Files` folder<br/>

 4 - Choose the following options for the board:<br/>
 - Base Material = FR-4<br/>